KyeraaOwusuKyeraa/80892025_Churning_Customers/README.md

-This is a project that helps an organization to predict their customer churn based on certain attributes.
+This project predicts customer churn using machine learning.
+It analyzes customer behavior features, builds models for prediction, and evaluates their performance.
+Dependencies include Python, goofle colab, and common data science libraries.